maqboolkhan/Nodejs-Chat-using-Sockets/README.md

 #How to use:

- 1. Download or fork this repo.
+ 1. Download or clone this repo.
  2. Run `npm install`
  3. Run node `index.js`
  4. open http://localhost:3000